-In addition to seasonal variation, spatial variation in productivity (i.e., TP) may also mediate predator limitation.
-Within in the Everglades periphyton total phosphorus ranges between 30-1000 µg·g-1 with typical TP concentration between 110-400 in the ridge-slough landscape (Gaiser et al., 2011).
+In addition to seasonal variation in predation regimes, spatial variation in productivity (i.e., TP) may also mediate predator limitation.
+Within in the Everglades periphyton total phosphorus ranges between 30-1000 µg·g-1 with typical TP concentration between 110-400 µg·g-1 in the ridge-slough landscape (Gaiser et al., 2011).
 Development of juvenile apple snails depend on TP in the periphyton (Hansen et al. 2022, Barrus et al 2023), and previous experimental manipulations of phosphorus showed that higher TP increased development and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson & Dorn, 2018).
-Our results build on this by indicating that TP can mediate the net community level effects of predators on population growth in the field.
-Periphyton total phosphorus levels were highest at WCA02 (Table S#), and WCA02 was the only site to have wet season development and survival that predict an increasing population as well as the only site that had combined parameters that barely overlapped the isocline.
-From an ecological standpoint the parameters measures in the field across the sites indicated that growth and survival rates did not vary in counteracting fashion and that addresses an important point about spatial covariance of the two factors.
-Where we found greater growth, we did not necessarily have higher predator activity counterbalancing the benefit.
+Our results build on this finding by indicating that TP can mediate the net community level effects of predators on population growth in the field.
+Periphyton total phosphorus levels were highest at WCA3A site 2 (Table S#), and it was the only site to have wet season development and survival that predicted an increasing population and when combined with dry season parameters it predicted slowly declining or static populations.
+From an ecological standpoint the parameters measured in the field across the sites indicated that growth and survival rates did not vary in counteracting fashion and that addresses an important point about spatial covariance of the two factors.
+In times and places with greater growth, we did not necessarily have higher mortality counterbalancing the benefit.